brmendez/testing/README.md

-# testing
-this is just a test
-# another test!
+# Git test
+A stress test to sharpen git skills.